Stay on top of what’s happening at the Sanctuary. Subscribe to our e-newsletter, Herd Around the Barn!

 Located in the New York’s Hudson Valley, Catskill Animal Sanctuary (CAS) is a 110-acre haven for horses and farmed animals rescued from cruelty and neglect.
 In addition to emergency rescue, CAS provides innovative programs that educate the public about the sentience of farm animals, and the devastating impacts of agribusiness and institutionalized cruelty on animals, people, and the planet.

-CAS offers weekend and special group tours, vegan cooking classes, speaking engagements, a summer day camp for kids, and a host of compassionate programming year round at its primarily solar-powered Sanctuary.
+CAS offers weekend and special group tours, vegan recipes, speaking engagements, a summer day camp for kids, and a host of compassionate programming year round at its primarily solar-powered Sanctuary.
 Lodging is available on site at the Homestead, a beautifully renovated 1813 farmhouse.

 Since 2001, CAS has rescued over 3,500 animals, and has worked in tandem with law enforcement to bring animal abusers to justice.
 Founder and President Kathy Stevens blogs for the Huffington Post and is the author of the highly acclaimed books, Where the Blind Horse Sings and Animal Camp.

 Catskill Animal Sanctuary opened in January of 2001, the culmination of many months’ research, travel, and internships at successful farm sanctuaries by founders Kathy Stevens and Jesse Moore.